mrphil007/fitbit-to-sqlite/README.md

     $ fitbit-to-sqlite exercise fitbit.db MyFitbitData.zip

+## Sleep

+You can import sleep log data using the following command.
+Note that some fields are only populated for sleep captured in `stages`.

+    $ fitbit-to-sqlite sleep fitbit.db MyFitbitData.zip

 ## Browsing your data with Datasette

 Once you have imported Fitbit data into a SQLite database file you can browse your data using [Datasette](https://github.com/simonw/datasette).
 Install Datasette like so: